 This rotation is designed to provide medical students with insights into the specialty of Child & Adolescent Psychiatry.
 By the end of this rotation it is expected that medical students will have developed a knowledge base and clinical skills allowing them to conduct a full psychiatric diagnostic interview/assessment and formulate biopsychosocial treatment plans for common psychiatric disorders in children.
-There will be a focus on the following clinical skills: diagnostic interviewing and development of a therapeutic alliance; crisis intervention and management; and effective communication with the patients multidisciplinary treatment team.
+There will be a focus on the following clinical skills: diagnostic interviewing and development of a therapeutic alliance; crisis intervention and management; and effective communication with the patient's multidisciplinary treatment team.
 It is anticipated that clinical conditions the students will encounter include: ADHD, Autism Spectrum Disorders, OCD, Mood disorders including Major Depressive Disorder, DMDD and Bipolar Disorder, PTSD, and Psychotic disorders including schizophrenia

-- 1. Perform and document a psychiatric diagnostic evaluation and develop recommendations for appropriate biopsychosocial evaluation (including laboratory, radiologic, and psychological testing) and treatment plans. - Recognize indications for psychiatric hospitalization, considering the presenting problem and its acuity, and any risk of danger to the patient or others; when necessary, help implement the process of hospitalization from outpatient setting. - 3.
-Formulate appropriate differential diagnoses and psychiatric management plans.

-4. Demonstrate the ability to appraise and assimilate scientific evidence, utilizing relevant databases of psychiatric evidence-based medicine, to improve patient care.
+- Perform and document a psychiatric diagnostic evaluation and develop recommendations for appropriate biopsychosocial evaluation (including laboratory, radiologic, and psychological testing) and treatment plans. - Recognize indications for psychiatric hospitalization, considering the presenting problem and its acuity, and any risk of danger to the patient or others; when necessary, help implement the process of hospitalization from outpatient setting. - Formulate appropriate differential diagnoses and psychiatric management plans. - Demonstrate the ability to appraise and assimilate scientific evidence, utilizing relevant databases of psychiatric evidence-based medicine, to improve patient care. - Utilize resources to provide optimal health care, recognize limitations and opportunities regarding the individual patient care, apply evidence based, cost-conscious strategies to prevention, diagnosis and disease management.